-The typical depth control and input/output levels are featured along with dynamic controls that can turn the effect into a sort of sequenced gate and/or an envelope-following tremolo effect in which the input level controls the speed and/or depth of the modulation.
+The typical depth control and input/output levels are featured along with dynamic controls that can turn the effect into a sort of sequenced gate and/or an envelope-following tremolo effect.
+The input level controls the speed and/or depth of the modulation.

-There’s a ton of potential effects with this unit that goes beyond the typical functionality of a tremolo unit.
+There are many potential effects with this unit that go beyond the typical functionality of a tremolo unit.